 Use a piece of twine to tie the burlap just above the bucket.
-Tie it tight.

 Next, gather and tie the loose burlap together just above the horizontal piece.
-Take care not to cover the cross piece.

 Step 5: Remove the form from the bucket and invert the form.

 You may want to cut a hole in the crotch of the coveralls to fit over the vertical form 1x2.

 Step 8: Tie pants legs and fill the coveralls with straw.